raltegravir (Oral route)Pronunciation

 Proper Use of raltegravir

 Take raltegravir exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Also, do not change the dose or stop taking raltegravir without checking first with your doctor.
+When your supply of raltegravir is running low, contact your doctor or pharmacist ahead of time.
+Do not allow yourself to run out of raltegravir.

 You may take raltegravir with or without food.